 Putting the “Fun” in “Dysfunctional”

-If you’ve read this blog—or, in particular, my latest novel—you may be aware that I grew up in a dysfunctional family.
+If you’ve read this blog—or, in particular, my most recent novel—you may be aware that I grew up in a dysfunctional family.

 How dysfunctional, you ask?